MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 * `zbar`: Thomas-Fermi mean ionization state <Z>,
 * `effective_temperature`: compute the effective electron temperature using Fermi integrals,
 * `Ichimaru_chem_pot`: fit to the ideal chemical potential as a function of degeneracy, βμ(θ), as given by Ichimaru,
-* `FD_int`: Fermi integral of any order computed by series summation.
+* `FD_int`: Fermi integral of any order computed by series summation,
+* `melt_temperature`: estimate of the melting temperature of any element at any density.

 The Thomas-Fermi ionization model can be called with:
 ```